CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 2. Save your changes and run the program once for each of the image files in the **images** folder, observing that in addition to the image caption, a list of suggested tags is displayed.

 ## Task 7: Get image categories

+In this task, you will learn how to use the **Azure AI Vision SDK** to get image categories.

 The Vision service can suggest *categories* for images, and within each category it can identify well-known landmarks.